DavidCico/Development-of-Navier-Stokes-code-by-projection-method/README.md

 4. Launch the executable <i>NS_lid_driven_cavity</i>, which will create the mesh and run the discretised calculation on the latter.

-4. Observe the concentration field on the domain using Paraview (open sol.pvd).
+5. Observe the different fields (u, v, p and omega) on the domain using Paraview.
+Ensight6 and Ensight Gold formats are normally supported by Paraview.

-5. Remove the created files thanks to the commands 'make clean' et 'make solclean'.
+6. Remove the created files thanks to the commands 'make clean' and 'make cleanall'.

 ## Contributing